lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 export CDK_DEFAULT_REGION=[YOUR_TARGET_REGION]
 ```

-7. Bootstrap CDK
+7. Bootstrap CDK - this step will launch a CloudFormation stack to provision the CDK package, which will take ~2 minutes.
 ```
 cdk bootstrap aws://${CDK_DEFAULT_ACCOUNT}/${CDK_DEFAULT_REGION}
 ```

-8. Deploy CDK package
+8. Deploy CDK package - this step will launch one CloudFormation stack with three nested stacks for different sub-systems, which will take ~10 minutes.
 ```
 cdk deploy --all --requires-approval never
 ```

-The bash console will print out the website URL.
-You can also find it in the CloudFormation console, checking the stack **cm-accuracy-eval-RootStack**.
+Once the deployment completes, you can find the website URL in the bash console.
+You can also find it in the CloudFormation console by checking the output in stack **cm-accuracy-eval-RootStack**.
 Navigate to the CloudFormation service in the AWS console to monitor the deployment process.
-The CDK package will launch one CloudFormation stack with three nested stacks to deploy sub-systems.

-Once the deployment completes, you can find the website URL from the CloudFormation stack output.
 Use the username/password set up earlier in the GroundTruth private team stage to log in to the website.
 ![CloudFormation stack output](static/cloudformation-stack-output.png)